stsaz/FF/README.md

 FAST-FORWARD (FF) LIBRARY
 ---------------

-FF library contains some useful functionality helping to develop applications in C and C++.
+FF library contains a huge amount of useful functionality helping to develop applications in C and C++ faster.
+It boosts development speed and also encourages developers to make the right design choices, splitting their project code into an application code and a bunch of service functions that can be reused in any other project.

 FF is built on top of FFOS which provides cross-platform abilities.
+FF is written with all 3 aspects in mind:

+* Performance.
-Performance is one of the key aspects of the library: it is designed to run 24/7 in server environment.
+One of the key aspects of the library: it is designed to run 24/7 in server environment.

+* Convenience.
+The interfaces are easy to use while trying to provide as much control to user as possible.

+* Code complexity (small resulting code size, readability).
+FF can be quite easily extended, modified or rewritten block by block.

+FF is absolutely free, which means that you can ship it standalone, bundle it inside your software, copy and modify it.

+## Documentation

+Documentation can be found in `doc/index.md`.
+It provides a quick-start guidance on how to use an interface.
+For advanced features you need to open `.h` files and look through the available functions.
+The most of the functions are briefly documented inline in header files.
+Many functions have test use-cases which are located in `test/` directory, so you can look for an example there.

 --------
 FEATURES